cjappl/Conference-Presentations/Taming-Real-Time-Logging-ADCx-2023/slides.md

 - Use sequence numbers to ensure your loggers have proper ordering.
 - Beware the possibility of data loss using the real-time logger.
 - `va_args` is real-time safe on many platforms.
-    - Variadic templates are probably the best general solution for all systems
+    - Variadic templates are probably the best general solution for all systems.
     - Also unlocks the use of `libfmt` - which is type-safe as well!

 </v-clicks>